CLAMP-IT/moodle-block_clampmail/README.md

 * **Default group mode**: which group mode to use by default
 * **Maximum attachment size**: the maximum attachment size for a single email

+## Acknowledgements

+CLAMPMail was forked in 2013 from v1 of the [Quickmail block](https://github.com/lsuits/quickmail) developed at Louisiana State University ITS.
+The principal authors of that version of the plugin are Robert Russo and Philip Cali.

 ## License

 CLAMPMail adopts the same license that Moodle does.